Skip to main content

 Here is where we will start applying some proper math.

-Apart from your material’s average lead time and average demand, for the following formulas, you will have to know its:
+Apart from the SKU’s average lead time and average demand, for the following formulas, you will have to know:

 z-value-safety-stock